shubham-hadawle/Data-Controlled-PKE-using-Neural-ODEs/README.md

 ## Data

-Artificial data can be generated to simulate the date used in this notebook by running the python script ```bash data_generator ``` found in the Data Generation module.
+Artificial data can be generated to simulate the date used in this notebook by running the python script ```data_generator``` found in the Data Generation module.

 The data is loaded from a `.txt` file.
 It consists of two main parts:
 -   `rho` (input, represented as `u` in the code): A time series representing the input signal.